csc7/PP5_CI_GDEC/README.md

     - I have used the learning material in the course as a guide and reference.

     - "Boutique Ado" project: reference for building this PP5_CI_GDEC website/project, and provision of code as commented out in the code.
-        - ...

-    - ...Tutor Assistance: Django models in app_weather could not be migrated as ...

-    - Tutor Assistance: ...

-    - Tutor Assistance: ..s.
+    - Tutor Assistance, on several issues (e.g., contexts.py file).

-    - Not to include "bag_tools" (Python function based on a Django template) as app; Igor from Code Insitute, on Slack, checked on March 16th, 2022, at 2:28-->
+    - Not to include "bag_tools" (Python function based on a Django template) as app; Igor from Code Insitute, on Slack, checked on March 16th, 2022, at 2:28.

 - Balsamiq Wireframes: I have used it to create all the wireframes.